Yuko Miyamoto

 Yuko Miyamoto (宮本 裕向, Miyamoto Yūkō) is a Japanese professional wrestler.
-He originally started his career in Wrestling Marvelous Future in August 2003, but later left the promotion and in 2004, signed with Dark Pro-Wrestling 666 (666).
-Miyamoto has since appeared in Big Japan Pro Wrestling (BJW), Dramatic Dream Team (DDT) and All Japan Pro Wrestling (AJPW).
+He originally started his career in Wrestling Marvelous Future in August 2003, but later left the promotion and in 2004, signed with Wrestling of Darkness 666 (Triple Six).
+Miyamoto has since appeared in Big Japan Pro Wrestling (BJW), DDT Pro-Wrestling (DDT) and All Japan Pro Wrestling (AJPW).

 Miyamoto is a former one-time DDT Extreme Champion, two-time BJW Deathmatch Heavyweight and a two-time Dove Pro Heavyweight Champion and a one-time CZW Ultraviolent Underground Champion.
 He is also known as one half of the tag team Yankee Nichokenju (ヤンキー二丁拳銃, Yankī Nichōkenjū) with Isami Kodaka, where they are one-time KO-D Tag Team Champions, three-time BJW Tag Team Champions, one-time Wave Tag Team Champions, two-time All Asia Tag Team Champions and have also won the Dai Nihon Saikyo Tag League three times.
 In 2016, Miyamto formed a tag team with Harashima, named Smile Yankees (スマイル・ヤンキース, Sumairu yankīsu), where they were one-time KO-D Tag Team Champions.

 Early life

-Yuko Miyamoto was known as a troublemaker in his youth.
-He was a part of a motorcycle gang in high school and ultimately dropped out.
-He would become a steeplejack worker and this skillset certainly became of use when he transitioned to the death match style of pro-wrestling.
-His athletic background is in association football and snowboarding.
+After entering high school, Yuko Miyamoto joined a bōsōzoku motorcycle gang and within six months became the "suicide squad leader" of a 100-member group.
+In November 1999, during his sophomore year in high school, he was at the forefront of 50 bōsōzoku groups in the "1999 Ebisu-ko Violence Incident", which was widely covered by the mass media nationwide, and was arrested and detained by the riot police.
+When he saw his mother crying at the police station where she went to pick up her son, he decided to retire from the motorcycle gang and was expelled from high school.
+He then worked as a steeplejack.

 Professional wrestling career

 Wrestling Marvelous Future (2003–2004)

 Miyamoto would find himself as a trainee in WMF (Wrestling Marvelous Future) as he would spare with Mammoth Sasaki.
 His debut would come on August 2, 2003 against Mineo Fujita in Tokushima, Japan.
-He would then become aligned with the Dark Pro-Wrestling 666 promotion, run by the Crazy SKB.
+He would then become aligned with the Wrestling of Darkness 666 promotion, run by The Crazy SKB.